whitneyburton/portfolios/students/1510/hector-huertas/20160427-hector-huertas-m4.md

 ### Outcome

-* End of Module Assessment:
+* End of Module Assessment: 3
-* Individual Work and Projects:
+* Individual Work and Projects: 4
-* Group Work and Projects:
+* Group Work and Projects: 3
-* Community Participation:
+* Community Participation: 3
-* Peer and Instructor Feedback:
+* Peer and Instructor Feedback: _pending_